The Banger Sisters: Reception

 The film was released on September 20, 2002.
 It opened at #2, in 2,738 theaters (setting a record as Fox Searchlight's largest-ever theatrical release, which it would hold until their release of Ready or Not in 2019 at 2,820 theaters), grossing $10,037,846 during its opening weekend.
 It went on to gross $30,307,416 domestically and $7,760,937 from international markets, for a worldwide total of $38,068,353.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 48% based on reviews from 143 critics.
 The site's consensus states: "Hawn and Sarandon are terrific together, but the hoary plot is predictable and contrived."
 On Metacritic the film has a score of 48% based on reviews from 33 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4, calling it "Pretty thin, but you grin while you're watching it."

+Hawn received a nomination for Best Actress in a Motion Picture – Musical or Comedy at the 60th Golden Globe Awards.